jmpijll/FortiManager-Live-Monitor/README.md

   - For privacy-respecting analytics, consider [Plausible](https://plausible.io/) or [Fathom](https://usefathom.com/).
   - No analytics are enabled by default; add your preferred provider as needed.

+## Feature Roadmap

+- **Role-based Access:** Planned for future release.
+Will allow different user roles and permissions.
+- **Advanced Reporting:** Planned for future release.
+Will include exportable reports and custom dashboards.
+- **Mobile Support:** Planned for future release.
+Responsive design is in place, but dedicated mobile features are on the roadmap.

+## Ongoing Maintenance & Documentation Review

+- **Dependency Updates:**
+  - Use tools like [Dependabot](https://github.com/dependabot) or [Renovate](https://github.com/renovatebot/renovate) to keep dependencies up to date.
+- **Documentation Review:**
+  - Review and update documentation at least once per quarter or after major changes.
+  - Use the checklists in this README and CONTRIBUTING.md to ensure best practices are followed.

 ---